A new flow solving the LYZ equation in K\"ahler geometry: Convergence of longtime solution and proof of Theorem

 We choose

 Then we have

 Combining \eqref{0606second1}, \eqref{0606second2} and \eqref{0606second3}, we have $\lambda_1<C$ and then can obtain the desired $C^2$ estimate. \end{proof}

-\section{Proof of Theorem \ref{mainthm}}
+\subsection{Proof of Theorem \ref{mainthm1}}

-We have proved the uniform a priori estimates up to the second order in Sections 3, 4 and 5.
-By the concavity of $\theta(\chi_u)$, we have the uniform $C^{2, \alpha}$ estimates and then the higher estimates hold.
-Thus we have the longtime existence.
+The proof is the similar as the one in Phong-T\^o \cite{pt2017arxiv}.
+We sketch it for completeness.
+We have proved the uniform a priori estimates up to the second order.
+By the concavity of $\theta_{\omega}(\chi_u)$, we have the uniform $C^{2, \alpha}$ estimates and then the higher estimates hold.